STIXProject/openioc-to-stix/README.rst

     $ pip install -r requirements.txt

-You can also install **openioc-to-stix** into your ``site-packages`` and ``PATH`` by running the `setup.py` file (this will also install dependencies:
+You can also install **openioc-to-stix** into your ``site-packages`` and ``PATH`` by running the `setup.py` file (this will also install dependencies):

 ::